crazzymad777/fib/README.md

 This site has two pages: /history and /calculate.
 Calculate Page counts the fibonacci number with given index.
-History Page shows IP, datetime, entered index number and results of all inputs.
+History Page shows IP, time, date, entered index number and results of all inputs.

 Dependencies
 -------------